 Writers are usually inspired to write because they have a character in their heads who won't go away.
 The plot arises from the initial problem or desire that impels that character to act, and the narrative follows the consequences of that action to a satisfying end.

 It's natural to make your main characters, especially your protagonist, likeable.
 After all, you're probably likeable yourself.
 The public's appetite for anti-heroes has never been strong, for the good reason that reading about creeps and louses isn't a particularly satisfying reading experience.

-Readers enjoy stories about acclaim, success, or romance, because they share these with the protagonist.
+Readers enjoy stories about acclaim, success, or romance, because they get to share these with the protagonist.
 You, the author, also live a fantasy through your protagonist.
 You want to see what would happen if you were faced with certain choices.
 How would you act when challenged by the Sheriff of Nottingham?
-Wouldn't you like to win the gold, the girl, and the glory?
+Wouldn't you like to win the gold, the girl (or boy), and the glory?
 Who wouldn't?

 But to give him the gold, the girl and the glory is to fall in love with your protagonist.
 Of course you like your protagonist: you are writing about him or her, after all.
 They dominate your thoughts, you can't bear to have anything bad happen to them, and it's satisfying to give them every single witty remark you ever wish you'd ever made, all the physical or moral courage you wished you possessed, every good thing that ought to be the reward of virtue.